 Can you tell us a bit about the inspiration behind the story?

 One of my Twitter followers tweeted me a link to a report about a mysterious, slightly lawless neighbourhood of Tokyo I’d never heard of called San’ya.
 I read the article and thought, ‘Yes, I’d like to do something with that.’
-On the very same day, you kindly invited me to write a story for Silkroad with an East Asian influence.
+On the very same day, you kindly invited me to write a story with an East Asian influence.
 The coincidence felt like a challenge.

 How did parts of it reflect your experiences in Japan?